rkemery/bash-gcp-buckets-public/README.md

 # bash-gcp-buckets-public
-Enumerate through all buckets and output if they're public.
+Bash script to enumerate through all buckets and output if they're public.

 ## Dependencies
 - This depends on setup of [gcp-inspector](https://github.com/justmorpheus/gcp-inspector)